-The PARENT like the red traffic light tends to say, "Stop!
-You were taught that..."
+The PARENT, like the red traffic light, tends to say, "Stop!
+I taught you that..."

-The middle amber light representative of the ADULT asks the question, "Are you ready?"
+The central amber light representative of the ADULT asks the question, "Are you ready?"

-The Christian personality is enclosed by the God element.
-All his or her feelings and behavior patterns are influenced by his or her relationship with God.
+The God element encloses the Christian personality.
+A relationship with God influences all their feelings and behavior patterns.
 The Christian's role is to introduce Christ as a new element in a person's life to increase their satisfaction still more!
-Saint Paul's expressed this clearly in his words in Romans 12.2, "Do not conform to the pattern of this world, but be transformed by the renewing of your mind."✞
+Romans 12.2, expresses this clearly "Do not conform to the pattern of this world, but be transformed by the renewing of your mind."✞

-The great reformer Martin Luther (1483-1546) like the Martyr Polycarp (69-155 AD) before him was urged to stand strong and 'play the man.'
+The great reformer Martin Luther (1483-1546), like the Martyr Polycarp (69-155 AD), before him, was urged to stand firm and 'play the man.'
 As a result, he felt his spinal cord stroked.
 Martin Luther (1483-1546) was a German professor of theology, composer, priest, monk, and an important figure in the Protestant Reformation.
 But Luther had one need in common with all of us.
-It is generally understood that we need each other whether we like to or not.
+We need each other whether we like to or not.
 Two people need to talk to one another for their well-being no matter how hard that may seem.
-We need to socialize, share, encourage and build up one another up by exchange.
-In terms of response, this is understood to mean, 'If you are not stroked, your spinal cord will shrivel up!'"
-This means that if you are not encouraged you will not be able to stand strong!✞
+We need to socialize, share, encourage, and build up one another up by exchange.
+'If you are not stroked, your spinal cord will shrivel up!'"
+This principle means that if you are not encouraged, you will not be able to stand firm!✞

 In the early days of the Protestant Reformation, the Reformer Martin Luther was summoned to the city of Worms in the Rhineland to debate with the all-powerful and much-feared leaders of the Roman Church hierarchy.
-The streets were crowded as Martin set out but the multitudes were silent.
+Martin set out in crowded streets, but the multitudes were silent.
 The leader of the new faith pressed steadily, almost stonily on through the people.
 Suddenly a voice, clear as a bell, rang through the air.
 "Luther, play the man.
 Luther, play the man.
 Fear not death.
 It can but slay the body.
 There is life beyond."
-In a moment, Martin straightened up renewed and encouraged.
-The martyr Polycarp (c69-155 AD) who was an Apostolic Father in the second century, faced martyrdom for his faith and was similarly renewed at the point of his greatest need.
-His spinal cord was also stroked and he received the courage he needed!
+In a moment, Martin straightened up, renewed, and encouraged.
+The martyr Polycarp (c69-155 AD), an Apostolic Father in the second century, faced martyrdom for his faith and was similarly restored at the point of his greatest need.
+His spinal cord was stroked, and he received the courage he needed!
 Even so, he was bound up and burned at the stake, then stabbed when the fire amazingly failed to touch him.
-We too need to be encouraged as Christians to "play the man!"✞
+We, too, need to be encouraged as Christians to "play the man!"✞